remoteit/desktop/readme.md

 The desktop application serves one primary purpose which is to create a Peer-to-Peer connection to a remote.it device.
 It downloads and installs connectd on the current system and then runs connectd to establish a Peer-to-Peer connection.

+## Usage

+- Your connections are persisted to `~/.remoteit/connections.json`.
+You can add/remove connection manually if you'd like.
+Make sure to restart the desktop if you change this file.

 ## Development

 ```shell